vvv-school/tutorial_dl-deployment/README.md

-# Fine-tuning a deep CNN with Caffe
+# Deploy a Caffe model in YARP

 Contents: